 Buildings 2 - 30 years

-Transport 1 - 10 years
+Transport 1 - 15 years

 Equipment 1 - 15 years

 Office equipment and furniture 1 - 30 years

 Other fixed assets 1 - 10 years

+Transport Equipment Office equipment and furniture

 The useful life for property, plant and equipment is reviewed at least at the end of each reporting period.
 An item of property, plant and equipment and any significant part initially recognized is derecognized upon disposal or when no future economic benefits are expected from its use or disposal.
 Any gain or loss arising on derecognition of the asset (calculated as the difference between the net disposal proceeds and the carrying amount of the asset) is included in the statement of comprehensive income when the asset is derecognized.